-It’s crucial to understand a few aspects of what is based on cruelty and unusual punishment and why it was so important to be added to the US Constitution.
+It’s crucial to understand a few aspects of what is regarded as cruel and unusual punishment and why it was so important that it was added to the US Constitution.

-Under the Confederation Articles, the government wasn’t powerful, but the changes that were proposed for the Constitution gave the government more power.
-The most significant one included being able to come up with federal crimes and punishing offenders who commit the crimes.
+Under the Articles of Confederation, the government was very much constrained, but the changes that were proposed for the Constitution gave the federal government much more power.

-The clause is against any brutal means of punishment towards criminals; therefore, it doesn’t allow the federal government to start practicing cruel punishments again.
-If the federal government tries doing anything related to cruelty in terms of punishment, it will be going against the Eighth Amendment.
+If the federal government tries doing anything related to cruelty in terms of punishment, it will breach the Eighth Amendment.

-There are disagreements on what cruel and unusual punishments mean and how they’re carried out.
+There are disagreements on cruel and unusual punishment and how they’re carried out.

-One of them is how the court decides whether the caliber of punishment is cruel and unconstitutional, and what standard should be set.
+One of them is how the court decides whether the caliber of criminal punishment is cruel and unconstitutional and what standard should be set.

-The next one is whether only the barbaric modes of punishment should be stopped or prohibit penalties that don’t balance with a person’s offense.
+Another is whether only the barbaric modes of unusual punishment should be stopped or prohibit penalties that don’t balance with a person’s offense.

 For example, consider someone violating some parking regulations and then getting sentenced to life.

 The third argument from proponents is whether or not the Eighth Amendment prohibits the death penalty.
-Many of them believe it should be categorized with the old barbaric punishments and should be removed.
+Many of them believe capital punishment should be categorized with the old barbaric punishments and should be removed.

 Another concern is whether or not some current punishments, such as solitary confinement or the death penalty in the form of lethal injection, should be deemed a cruel punishment.